 \section{Introduction}

-Online optimization has attracted significant attention from various fields, including Machine Learning~\cite{SSS:12,AR-KS-AT:10}, Information Theory~\cite{JM-FB-JP-GS:09}, and Motion Planning~\cite{AS-RM-JM-AJI:08}.
+Online optimization has attracted significant attention from various fields, including Machine Learning, Information Theory, Robotics and Smart Power Systems; see~\cite{SSS:12,AR-KS-AT:10,AS-ED-SP-GL-GBG:20} and references therein.
 A basic online optimization setting involves the minimization of time-varying convex loss functions, resulting into Online Convex Programming (OCP).
 Typically, loss objectives in OCP are functions of non-stationary stochastic processes~\cite{MZ:03,EH:16}.
-Regret minimization aims to deal with nonstationarity by reducing the difference between an optimal decision made with information in hindsight, and one made as information is increasingly revealed.
+Regret minimization aims to deal with non-stationarity by reducing the difference between an optimal decision made with information in hindsight, and one made as information is increasingly revealed.
 Thus, several online algorithms and techniques are aimed at minimizing various types of regret functions~\cite{AM-SS-AJ-AR:16, AJ-AR-SS-KS:15}.
 More recently, and with the aim of further reducing the cost, regret-based OCP has integrated prediction models of loss functions~\cite{AR-KS:13,ECH-RMW:15, NC-AA-AW-SB_LA:15,YL-GQ-NL:18}.
 However, exact models of evolving loss functions may not be available, while alternative data-based approximate models may require large amounts of data that are hard to obtain.
 This motivates the need of developing new learning algorithms for loss functions that can employ finite data sets, while guaranteeing a precise performance of the corresponding optimization.

-\textit{Literature Review.} Similar questions have been addressed in the past, including Model Predictive Control~\cite{CDG-DMP-MM:89,DQM-JBR-CVR-POMS:00} and Kalman Filtering~\cite{ACH:90}.
-These approaches implicitly aim to learn models of loss functions in connection with an underlying and uncertain dynamical environment of interest.
-However, the effective characterization of loss functions requires strong assumptions on the type of environments as well as uncertainty.
-Clearly, approximate environment models result in inaccurate loss-function predictions, which further leads to performance degradation of OCPs.